| AVOIDING THE TRIGGERS

 is gradually faded as the child gains language skills and routines

+can be explained verbally.
 With patience, a parent can slowly show their

 child that new things and unpredictability can be fun.
 Occasionally